A Pre-1899 Gun Investing Rationale

 SurvivalBlog’s News From The American Redoubt

 This weekly column features news stories and event announcements from around the American Redoubt region.
 (Idaho, Montana, eastern Oregon, eastern Washington, and Wyoming.)
 Much of the region is also more commonly known as The Inland Northwest.
-We also mention companies of interest to preppers and survivalists that are located in the American Redoubt region.
-Today, an article on some creative genetic engineering to create game farm sheep that are a sort of Jumbo Bighorn Sheep.
-(See the Montana section.)
+We also mention companies located in the American Redoubt region that are of interest to preppers and survivalists.
+Today, news coverage of several large wildfires.

 Idaho